 Having formed in 2006 and gigged with the likes of Reel Big Fish, The Aquabats, Less Than Jake, The Skatalites, RX Bandits, The Selecter, The English Beat, Mustard Plug, The Toasters, and Pato Banton, Half Past Two are veterans of the ever-thriving Orange County ska scene, but their forward-thinking approach also aligns them with with ska's bold new generation.
-Their recent single "Shine" was a highlight of Asian Man Records, Bad Time Records, and Ska Punk Daily's 2020 compilation 'Ska Against Racism' -- a now-definitive document of the fast-growing New Tone ska movement -- and it doubles as the lead single of Half Past Two's upcoming self-titled album, due in October via Pay Attention Records, the new label from Ska Punk Daily and the venerable Jump Up Records.
+Their recent single "Shine" was a highlight of Asian Man Records, Bad Time Records, and Ska Punk Daily's 2020 compilation 'Ska Against Racism' -- a now-definitive document of the fast-growing New Tone ska movement -- and it doubles as the lead single of Half Past Two's self-titled album, released October 29, 2021 via Pay Attention Records, the new label from Ska Punk Daily and the venerable Jump Up Records.
 "I penned ['Shine'] at the time my family found out that our daughter has Spinal Muscular Atrophy (SMA), a neuromuscular disease," said singer Tara Hahn.
 "I didn’t write the words to share, but my bandmates really encouraged me to evolve the song."
 It's a powerful, vulnerable, and uplifting song, and a centerpiece of 'Half Past Two,' which has become one of the most anticipated albums of ska's current resurgence.

 Some people ask, how could ska -- a genre filled with 9-piece bands (like HP2) that relies so heavily on the live show experience -- have a resurgence during a pandemic?
 But, like many of the other ska bands and musicians who have recently come to prominence, Half Past Two didn't let the socially distanced world slow them down.
 They made the best of it.